-Cut back or remove weak, spindly branches that are unable to support heavy loads.
+Cut back or remove weak, spindly branches and water sprouts that are unable to support heavy loads.
 Imagine each branch loaded with fruit when you are pruning your trees, and ask yourself, "Will this branch be strong enough to support clusters of mature fruit?"
 Also, ask yourself, "Which way will this branch bend under a heavy load?"
 The purpose of asking these questions is to determine how far back you will need to prune each branch so that it will be able support the weight of fully ripened fruit.

 |Broken Branches on a Peach Tree|

 Avoid letting the lower branches of your fruit trees extend too far out.
 If the canopy of your tree is too thick, the lower branches will be forced to grow out farther and farther to capture the light they need to survive, making them weak and unsuitable for supporting heavy loads.
 When holding heavy objects, you naturally bring them close to your body and your frame will aide in the support of that object.
 The same goes with fruit trees.
 Branches closest to the trunk will be able to support heavy loads better that branches the are over extended.